 Planning a wedding is no easy feat.
 Between sticking to a budget, reserving venues, finding vendors, and reminding people about their RSVPs, there are plenty of obstacles to overcome.
-With so many things to take care of, it’s natural for couples to get hung up on choosing the date for their big day.
+With so many things to take care of, it’ natural for couples to get hung up on choosing the date for their big day.

 How wedding couples choose their wedding date